aws-samples/service-catalog-framework-with-cross-account-codepipeline/three-stage-cross-account-pipeline/README.md

 # Service Catalog CodePipeline product

+## Features

+The AWS Cross Account CodePipeline Service Catalog Product provides a number of features:

+### An opinionated standardized directory structure

+The Service Catalog Framework, the AWS CodePipeline product and the sample serverless [Elastic Container Service](https://aws.amazon.com/ecs/) [AWS Fargate](https://aws.amazon.com/fargate/) [repository](../ecs-fargate-sample/) all provide a standardize directory structure and helper scripts to ease deployment.

+The directory structure is based on "components" with subdirectories for the individual components that your deployment needs like S3 buckets, Lambdas and roles.
+When your CloudFormation templates are placed in this structure they automatically are scanned with static analysis tools and deployed with [AWS SAM](https://aws.amazon.com/serverless/sam/).

+### Automatic static analysis tool scanning

+All CloudFormation templates are scanned with [CFN Lint](https://github.com/aws-cloudformation/cfn-lint) and [CFN Nag](https://github.com/stelligent/cfn_nag).

+Python based Lambda functions are also scanned with [Bandit](https://bandit.readthedocs.io/en/latest/).

+### Configurable CloudFormation parameter overrides

+Each of your CloudFormation templates can have a corresponding [json file](../configuration/tag-options.json) that maps environment variables to CloudFormation parameters.
+This allows you to give your templates a separate set of values depending on the target deployment environment.

+See the accompanying [documentation](../scripts/convert-config-to-kv-pairs.md) for more information.

+### Support for consistent tagging of all deployed applications

+You can specify a [configuration file](../configuration/tag-options.json) that tells the build process how the deployed resources should be [tagged](https://docs.aws.amazon.com/tag-editor/latest/userguide/tagging.html).
+The values for the tags can either be hard coded or map to environment variables.

 ## What is CodePipeline?

 [AWS CodePipeline](https://aws.amazon.com/codepipeline/) is a fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.